Vanilla-OS/documentation/articles/en/abroot-manpage.md

   abroot [command]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command kargs       Manage kernel parameters pkg         Manage packages rollback    Return the system to a previous state status      Display status upgrade     Update the boot partition
+  completion       Generate the autocompletion script for the specified shell help             Help about any command kargs            Manage kernel parameters pkg              Manage packages rollback         Return the system to a previous state status           Display status update-initramfs Update the initramfs upgrade          Upgrade the system

 Flags:
   -h, --help      help for abroot
-  -v, --verbose   Show more detailed output
+  -v, --verbose   show more detailed output
       --version   version for abroot

 Use "abroot [command] --help" for more information about a command.